Does Stress Cause Acne? The Connection Between Stress and Breakouts

 Have you ever noticed a breakout right before an important exam, presentation or stressful event?

-If yes, you're not imagining things.
+If yes, you're not imagining the pattern.

 Many people notice that their skin seems to flare up during stressful periods, leading to an obvious question: does stress cause acne?

-Stress does not directly create acne overnight, but it may influence several biological processes that contribute to breakouts.
+The relationship between stress and acne is complex.
+Stress does not directly create acne overnight, but it may worsen acne that is already present.

 In This Article